ipni/specs/IPNI_HTTP_PROVIDER.md

 2. **Grouping of Capabilities** -- An implicit grouping of API endpoints is essential because HTTP servers running IPNI capabilities often provide multiple functionalities.
-By organizing the API endpoints under a unified specification, it becomes easier to understand and navigate the various capabilities offered by an IPNI provider while avoiding conflict with other APIs such as the IPFS Gateway or Boost.
+By organizing the API endpoints under a unified specification, it becomes easier to understand and navigate the various capabilities offered by an IPNI provider while avoiding conflict with other APIs such as the [IPFS HTTP Gateway](https://specs.ipfs.tech/http-gateways/) or Boost.

 3. **Interoperability and Swappable Transport** -- A formalized API specification facilitates future opportunities for interoperability between different IPNI providers and enables the potential for swappable transport mechanisms.
 By